 Over five years the iCMLf have awarded 42 grants to enable CML diagnostics to be expanded and enhanced at a local level.
 This gives both physicians and patients the knowledge to make meaningful decisions on treatment.
 In 2017 the Foundation will again offer 10 grants with funding of up to $10,000.

-Applications will close on the 30th of June 2017.
-Proposals are welcome to firstname.lastname@example.org or read more for further information on how to apply.
+Applications for 2017 are closed now.
+Proposals for 2018 are welcome to firstname.lastname@example.org or read more for further information on how to apply.

 Building on the success of the program in previous years, again in 2015 the iCMLf offers seed funding to hematology institutions in emerging economic regions to build local capacity for CML testing.
 From the applications this year the iCMLf Directors have selected 10 projects for seed funding to build CML capacity in the emerging regions.
 Countries include; Bolivia, Honduras, India, Indonesia, Kenya, Macedonia, Niger and Nigeria.